qgis/QGIS-Documentation/docs/user_manual/working_with_vector/vector_properties.rst

 * |stackedBar| :guilabel:`Stacked bars`, Stacks bars of varying colors for each attribute on top of each other vertically or horizontally

-In the top right corner of the :guilabel:`Diagrams` tab, the |autoPlacement|
+In the top right corner of the :guilabel:`Diagrams` tab, the |autoPlacementSettings|
 :sup:`Automated placement settings (applies to all layers)` button provides means to control diagram :ref:`labels placement <automated_placement>` on the map canvas.